Please enable JavaScript

 Combination No. 2: Salicylic acid and retinoids.

-It is, however, recommended to be cautious about this combination, particularly for sensitive skin.
-Retinoids and salicylic acid can be irritating, especially at the start of use.
-To minimise side effects, it is preferable not to introduce them simultaneously into one’s skincare routine and to apply them at different times (for example, salicylic acid in the morning and the retinoid in the evening).
-Finally, when undergoing oral isotretinoin treatment, it is generally advised to avoid the concomitant use of salicylic acid so as not to further weaken the skin barrier.
+Retinoids and salicylic acid can be irritating, particularly during initial use.
+To limit side effects, it is preferable to not introduce them simultaneously into your skincare routine and to apply them at different times (for example, you can use salicylic acid in the morning and retinol in the evening).
+Finally, if you are undergoing oral isotretinoin treatment, it is generally recommended to avoid the concurrent use of salicylic acid, so as not to further compromise the skin barrier.

 Combination No. 3: Salicylic acid and benzoyl peroxide.